ndless-nspire/nsptools-history/Nleash/trunk/ReadMe.txt

   something.
 Check the versions of both Nleash and the OS.

 - If the TI-Nspire becomes unusable:
+ * Reboot the TI-Nspire, by unplugging the USB cable, then removing and putting back a battery.
- * Enter the maintenance menu by rebooting it while holding the keys ON+Home+Enter+P until half the progress bar.
-To reboot the TI-Nspire, unplug the USB cable, then remove and put back a battery.
+ * Enter the maintenance menu by turning it on while holding the following keys until half the progress bar: with the ClickPad keypad: Home+Enter+P then ON with the TouchPad keypad: Doc+Enter+EE then ON
  * Select '2' to uninstall the current OS.
 Reinstall it when asked to.

 Many thanks to